Purpose of this Blog

 Next Week

 Well, that is all for this week.
-My next post will be on Sunday, February 15th, 2026.
+My next post will be on Sunday, March 15th, 2026.
 Although I have Facebook and Twitter accounts, those are not the best means of communication with me.
 Please send all Town of Cary questions or comments to Harold.Weinbrecht@carync.gov and email personal comments to augustanat@mindspring.com.